Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Definitions and problem setup

 in particular,

 The Schur functions are characters of type $A$ (according to the classification of root systems), their analogues for other types are related to the \emph{multivariate Jacobi polynomials}.

-For $a,b>-1$ and $m=0,1,2\dots$ let $\mathfrak p_m(x;a,b)$ denote the classical Jacobi polynomials orthogonal with respect to the weight $(1-x)^a(1+x)^b$ on the interval $[-1,1]$, see e.g.\ \cite{BE}, \cite{Koekoek}.
-We use the normalization of \cite{BE}, thus, the polynomials can be related to the Gauss hypergeometric function $_2F_1$:
+For $a,b>-1$ and $m=0,1,2,\ldots$ let $\mathfrak p_m(x;a,b)$ denote the classical Jacobi polynomials orthogonal with respect to the weight $(1-x)^a(1+x)^b$ on the interval $[-1,1]$; see, for example, \cite{BEE,Koekoek}.
+We use the normalization of \cite{BEE}, and thus the polynomials can be related to the Gauss hypergeometric function $_2F_1$,

 For any strict signature $\lambda\in\GTs_N^+$ set